wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 * Your *Integrated Development Environment (IDE)*, if you choose to use one.
 * A *Version Control System (VCS)*, *Git*.

-If you already have Python 2.7/3.5 and Django 1.9 installed on your computer, and are familiar with the technologies mentioned, then you can skip straight to the [Django Basics chapter](#chapter-django-basics).
-Otherwise, we below provide an overview of the different components and why they are important.
+If you already have Python 2.7/3.4/3.5 and Django 1.9/1.10 installed on your computer, and are familiar with the technologies mentioned, then you can skip straight to the [Django Basics chapter](#chapter-django-basics).
+Otherwise, below we provide an overview of the different components and why they are important.
 We also provide a series of pointers on how to setup the various components.

 I> ### Your Development Environment
 I> Setting up your development environment is pretty tedious and often frustrating.
 It's not something that you'd do everyday.
 Below, we have put together the list of core technologies you need to get started and pointers on how to install them.